 George Minot, Jr., married in October of 1890 to Agnes Olney; after their marriage they lived at 16 Hereford.
 He was a dry goods merchant in his father’s firm.
 His sisters continued to live at 245 Marlborough during the 1895-1896 winter season, but were living elsewhere during the next two seasons.

-During the 1896-1897 winter season, 245 Marlborough had become the home of merchant George Dudley Howe and his wife Alice Lloyd (Greenwood) Howe.
+During the 1896-1897 winter season, 245 Marlborough was the home of merchant George Dudley Howe and his wife Alice Lloyd (Greenwood) Howe.
 They had lived at the Hotel Agassiz at 191 Commonwealth in 1894, and by the 1897-1898 season had moved to 179 Commonwealth.

 During the 1897-1898 winter season, 245 Marlborough was the home of iron and steel merchant Barthold Schlesinger and his wife, Mary (McBurney) Schlesinger.
 Their principal residence was Southwood on Warren Street in Brookline.